This page has several sections. Please choose a section that best describes your problem.

 Click on the links to the sample files in the email you received to start the downloads.
 A dialog box will come up.
 You need to choose 'SAVE', and choose a place (a folder) on your device where to save the file.
 Then wait until the download finishes.

-If the link does not seem to work, carefully type it into your browser's address bar (OR copy and paste).
+If any link does not seem to work, carefully type it into your browser's address bar (OR copy and paste).
 Gmail users may have to use this option, as it seems that sometimes Gmail has a glitch with links ending in .zip.

 The zip file is like a package.
 You need to extract the ebook files from inside it.
 This is also called "unzipping".

 To do that, you need an app that can handle zip files.
 This is provided by default on most operating systems, but if you're on a phone, you may need to first install an app for zip files.

 Once the file is fully downloaded to your device, go find it in the folder you saved it in, and RIGHT-click it.
 You should see the option "extract" – choose that.

 If your computer lacks a zip utility program, you can download a free zip program at http://www.7-zip.org/.
 For phones/tablets, search your app store for a zip app.